openhab/openhab-addons/bundles/org.openhab.binding.yamahamusiccast/README.md

 *Device A*: Living with IP 192.168.1.1
 *Device B*: Kitchen with IP 192.168.1.2

 Set **channelMCServer** to *Standalone* to remove the device/model from the current active group.
-The group wil keep on exist with other devices/models.
+The group will keep on exist with other devices/models.
 Use **channelUnlinkMCServer** on the Thing which is currently set to master to disband the group.

 ```